tomjenningss/deploying-and-packaging-applications/README.md

 ## Running the application from a minimal runnable JAR

-So far, Open Liberty was running out of the target/liberty/wlp directory, which effectively contains an Open Liberty server installation and the deployed application.
+So far, Open Liberty has been running out of the `target/liberty/wlp` directory, which effectively contains an Open Liberty server installation and the deployed application.
 The final product of the Maven build is a server package for use in a continuous integration pipeline and, ultimately, a production deployment.

 Open Liberty supports a number of different server packages.
-The sample application currently generates a `usr` package that contains the servers and application to be extracted onto an Open Liberty installation.
+The sample application currently generates a usr package that contains the servers and application to be extracted onto an Open Liberty installation.

+The type of server package is configured with `<packaging.type/>` in the `pom.xml`.

 Instead of creating a server package, you can generate a runnable JAR file that contains the application along with a server runtime.
 This JAR file can then be run anywhere and deploy your application and server at the same time.
-To generate a runnable JAR file, override the `include` property:
+To generate a runnable JAR file, override the include property:

 `mvn liberty:package -Dinclude=runnable`

-The packaging type is overridden from the `usr` package to the `runnable` package.
-This property then propagates to the `liberty-maven-plugin` plug-in, which generates the server package based on the `openliberty-kernel` package.

-When the build completes, you can find the minimal runnable `guide-getting-started.jar` file in the target directory.
-This JAR file contains only the features that you explicitly enabled in your `server.xml` file.
-As a result, the generated JAR file is only about 50 MB.

-To run the JAR file, first stop the server if it’s running.
-Then, navigate to the target directory and run the java -jar command:
+To run the JAR, first stop the server if it’s running.
+Then, navigate to the `target` directory and run the `java -jar` command:

+`cd target`

 `java -jar guide-getting-started.jar`

-When the server starts, go to the http://localhost:9080/system/properties URL to access your application that is now running out of the minimal runnable JAR file.
+When the server starts:

+`curl http://localhost:9080/system/properties` URL to access your application that is now running out of the minimal runnable JAR.

-You can stop the server by pressing `CTRL+C` in the shell session that the server runs in.
+At this point, you can stop the server by pressing `CTRL+C` in the shell session that the server runs in.

 ## Well done